kaushal0801/happyfox_assignment/README.md

 Assumptions:
 We are handling input format against each filter we are applying.
 For example, "Date Received" will never contain a string value.
 This means, if there is "contains" in filter it will never be against "Date Received".

+Note:
+I have used personal email for this because of this reason not adding credentials.json in git